pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

           able to store the 12 random users in a "employee" array reloading page fetch 12 completely different random persons

-# PHASE 2: Required Features and Functionality
+# PHASE 2: Required Features and Functionality : COMPLETE

   To complete this project, follow the instructions below.
   If you get stuck, ask a question in the community.